turingschool/backend-curriculum-site/module1/lessons/scope.md

 **Turn and Talk**: What output do you expect to see when you run this file?

+Remember the original error that you saw when y wasn't defined?
+It said undefined local variable or method 'y'.
+From Ruby's perspective looking up a variable or looking up a method are very similar things (though there are differences we will get into below!).
+Here, we're using a method named y instead of a variable named y.
+The method only has one line, and since methods return their last line in Ruby, the value (20) is what is being returned from that method.

 It's also important to note that Ruby reads your file sequentially.
 Change your code to this:

 ```ruby